 Yes, two witnesses are required for the name change procedure.
 One identity document must be submitted for each witness as well.

-A baby's name change is equivalent to a name change for an adult, yes.
+No, a baby's name change is equivalent to a name change for an adult, but the parents or legal guardians must file the application and provide a signed undertaking on the child’s behalf

 By completing the online form for PAN card name change through TIN or NSDL, you can update your name on your PAN card.
 The procedure is simple to follow.